fogfish/golem/doc/combinator.md

 func (f FromEq[T]) Equal(a, b T) bool { return f(a, b)}
 ```

-The usage of lifting pattern is straight forward:

-The combinator lifts any function `T ⟼ T ⟼ bool`
+The constructor `FromEq` takes a function `T ⟼ T ⟼ bool` as parameter, the output returns an instance of `Eq`:

 ```go
 // Equal is a pure function that compares two integers